 1979 - LFS begins working with Lutheran churches in North Carolina to resettle the Montagnards, a process that continues for many years.

 1981 - The North Carolina Synod opened a division of the Children's Home in Raleigh, N.C., in 1976 for the purpose of developing services for families and children in North Carolina.
-Articles of Incorporation for Lutheran Family Services were filed Sept.
-15, 1980, and LFS was chartered with Bill D. Brittain as its first director.
+Articles of Incorporation for Lutheran Family Services were filed September 15, 1980.

 1986 - The NC Synod approves broadening the nursing home ministry.
 North Carolina Lutheran Homes is renamed Lutheran Services for the Aging (LSA).